Jafarpisheh/SIIM/README.md

 This notebook only considers the information of the patience and based on that predicts the likelihood of a tumor being benign or malignant.
 First the data is pre-processed and then briefly visualized.
 In the next step the training and validation sets are fed to a RandomForestClassifier and the model is trained.
 In the next step, using RandomizedSearchCV the hyperparameters are optimized.

 ## 3) SIIM.ipynb
 This notebook combines the two types of information namely, images and tabular data.
 The pre-defined EfficientNet model is used for the images and a separate branch is defined for the tabular data.
-The result of the two networks are then combined and participate in the final prediction.
+The result of the two networks are then combined and used for the final prediction.